Spring Flower Shortbread Cookies — Buttery, Delicate, and Perfect for the Season

 Step 2: Add the Flour

 Sift the flour and salt into the bowl, and mix on low just until a soft dough forms.
-Be careful not to overwork the dough — this can make the cookies tough instead of tender.
+Do not overwork the dough—this can make the cookies tough.
+If adding zest, fold it in now.
+The dough should be able to be pressed into a soft ball.

 Step 3: Chill the Dough